JanHett/Spice-Engine/README.md

 ## Usage

 To run the tests, you will have to install Google Test.
 You will most likely also have to change the path to it in CMakeLists.txt - I have not yet gotten around to properly setting up the build system (and also have a lot to learn in that regard).
 Once that's set up, though, there's a little script called `spice_build.sh` to save you some typing.
+It takes one positional argument (`Debug` or `Release`) to specify if you want a debug or a release build.

 Since I wanted to play with the newest features, Spice is based on the C++17 standard and will probably not work with anything else.